manuel139/awesome-sveltekit/readme.md

 ## 🎉 Suggestions Welcome

-Want to add an open-source project to this list?
-[PRs welcome](https://github.com/janosh/awesome-sveltekit/edit/main/sites.yml)!
-This collection is a community effort intended as a learning resource for Svelte devs.
-Entry requirements:

 1. **open source**: While a site with private code can give design and feature ideas, there's little educational value if you can't inspect how it was made.
 1. **novel**: Not just another blog or todo app.
 Ideally, some application or technology not already covered in this collection.
 1. **popular**: At least 50 stars on GitHub or reasonable expectation to reach that number soon.

-These requirements arose over time so not all existing entries satisfy them.
-There can also be tradeoffs.
-For example, if novelty is very high, popularity can be lower.
-If you're unsure, please [open a discussion](https://github.com/janosh/awesome-sveltekit/discussions) first.

 A good place to discover influential Svelte projects (not necessarily SvelteKit) is [GitHub Trending](https://github.com/trending/svelte?since=monthly).
 If anything on that list stands out to you but is missing here, please add it!